 "We've read the material, and discussed this," Judge Laskin said.
 "We're in agreement.
 We propose to set aside the convictions and register acquittals."

-years in prison and said his day of justice 'feels good, but it doesn't give me back one of those days I spent in prison.'
+Jamie Nelson emerges from the Ontario Court of Appeal in Toronto yesterday after his conviction for a sexual assault was overturned.
+Mr. Nelson spent 3 1/2 years in prison and said his day of justice 'feels good, but it doesn't give me back one of those days I spent in prison.' |

 "What happened today is what I've been waiting for since the day I was arrested," he said.
 "I can't put into words what I feel right now.
 What do you say when nobody believes you, you go to prison, you get treated like a rapist, then all of a sudden, people believe you.